You know the symptoms when they startup – racing pulse, the distraction at work, thinking only about one thing…

 - Define the value of the patents for the BigCo (i.e. – most of the deal value or just a nice to have?)

-- Ask yourself whether acquisition is the way to go.
-Could licensing your patents be enough?
+- Ask yourself whether the acquisition is the way to go.
+Could license your patents to be enough?

 - Would a competitor give you a better deal to keep BigCo from having your patents?

 Whatever you decide to do, patents will give your startup more options.
 And if your startup is bought by a BigCo, patents will help make it a success!